What Time Is It Central America

 World‑Clock Feature (Google, iOS, Android) Search “current time in [city]” or add the city to your device’s clock app.
 Instantly shows the local time without manual calculations.

 Calendar Apps with Time‑Zone Support In Google Calendar or Outlook, set the event’s time zone to “UTC” and enable “Show time zone” for participants.
-Attendees automatically see the correct local time on their devices.
+On top of that, com)** Input a UTC time and select the Central‑American locations you need.

 Common Pitfalls & How to Avoid Them